 Under code provision E.1.2, the Chairman should attend the annual general meeting.
-Due to other commitments which must be attended by the Chairman, the Chairman was unable to attend the annual general meeting of the Company held on 24 September 2012 ("2012 AGM").
-Nevertheless, Mr. Hou Hsiao Bing, an executive Director, presided as the chairman at the 2012 AGM, and Mr. Tam Kam Biu, William, an independent non-executive Director, chairman of the audit committee of the Board, the Nomination Committee and the remuneration committee of the Board attended the 2012 AGM, and answered questions from the shareholders of the Company.
+Due to other commitments which must be attended by the Chairman, the Chairman was unable to attend the annual general meeting of the Company held on 23 September 2013 ("2013 AGM").
+Nevertheless, Mr. Tam Kam Biu, William, an independent non-executive Director, chairman of the audit committee of the Board, the Nomination Committee and the remuneration committee of the Board presided as the chairman at the 2013 AGM, and answered questions from the shareholders of the Company.